The SEED Center

 1. Create effective and inclusive community and industry partnerships to build a more sustainable economy.

-Partnerships also enable stakeholders to overcome outdated policies that can create artificial barriers, making seem it easier to use fossil fuels than to install renewable energy.
-Many college-led groups have come together to replace outdated codes and pass renewable portfolio standards and remove outdated codes, increasing the numbers of renewable energy installations and building green energy activity.
+• Partnerships also enable stakeholders to overcome outdated policies that can create artificial barriers, making it seem easier to use fossil fuels than to install renewable energy.
+Many college-led groups have come together to replace outdated codes and pass renewable portfolio standards removing outdated codes.

 2. Incorporate green principles into existing technical programs.